ME3-HECM/final-project-andres-oscar/README.md

 Our team was assigned a slot at 12:00 for the test, and we were allowed into the room 10 minutes before to perform any last-minute adjustments.

-## Performance in the maze and Feedback
+## Performance in the Maze and Feedback

 ### Key Achievements
 #### Advanced Color Detection: